-Picture it: A New Year’s Eve opening gala in 1920, populated with the city’s most noteworthy residents.
-One of the party goers, a woman dressed in red, discovers her philandering husband (or fiancé, depending on who’s telling the story).
-In a frenzy of anger, jealousy and hurt, she takes an elevator to the 10th floor, and swiftly jumps to her death.
-The oldest of the Drake’s ghost stories, her ghostly apparition can be seen haunting the Gold Coast Room, the Palm Court, and the 10th floor.
+At the hotel’s New Year’s Eve gala in 1920, one of the party goers, a woman dressed in red, discovers her philandering husband (or fiancé, depending on who’s telling the story).
+In a frenzy of jealousy and rage, she takes an elevator to the 10th floor, and swiftly jumps to her death.
+Her ghostly apparition can be seen haunting the Gold Coast Room, the Palm Court, and the 10th floor.

 Built in 1860, Graceland Cemetery is the final resting place of some of Chicago’s most notable individuals, not least David Adler, John Kinzie, Potter Palmer, George Pullman, and Marshall Field.
 However, it isn’t an illustrious personage that causes a stir at the cemetery.
 Rather, it’s a 6-year-old girl by the name of Inez Clarke.